In my latest quest to become less of a consumer, I’ve been searching for a good homemade deodorant recipe to try.

 So, there it is!

 Do you have a favorite homemade deodorant recipe to share?
-Have you had any successes or failures with DIY deo?
-I’d love to hear your experiences!
+Have you had any successes or failures with DIY deodorant?
+I’d love to hear your experiences, and other recipes you may have tried!